-That’s about where the benefits of this saw stop, though, as its 1-HP motor is seriously underpowered.
+That’s about where the benefits of this saw stop, though, as its one-HP motor is seriously underpowered.
 Unfortunately, that’s a glaring flaw in an otherwise wonderful saw, as this lack of power prevents it from ever achieving its true potential as an all-in-one jobsite and home workshop table saw.

 Overall, the Delta 36-5000 is a supremely flexible and useful saw that is hampered in professional use by its underpowered motor.
 For home enthusiasts with a large enough budget, it may be the perfect table saw for your woodshop.

 While we do appreciate the intentions behind the Shop Fox W1837, the increased portability is its most significant disadvantage.
 We understand that contractor tables are bulky and heavy pieces of kit, but they need to be.
 Shop Fox has tried to introduce casters to a contractor table saw in hopes of making it easier to move, which it does but at the cost of lowered stability.

 Finally, consider the Shop Fox Hybrid table saw as an alternative to your contractor table saw needs.
 It comes with almost all the features you might expect out of a contractor saw at a significantly reduced price but sacrifices some stability to do so.